 This is a healthy gluten-free, vegan, sugar-free, low carb, paleo, and keto dry rub.

-Here are the ingredients you will need to make pork dry rub:
+Here are the ingredients you will need to make this pork dry rub:

 For exact ingredient quantities, please see the recipe card below!